hashicorp/nomad-openapi/README.md

 write your specification first.
 This _spec first_ approach is highly recommended and widely supported by many of the tool vendors and experts in the OpenAPI space.

-Sadly, this approach leaves brownfield projects with an existing API that either predates the OpenAPI specification, or for whatever reason was built with a _code first_ approach, to their own devices in terms of generating a specification from existing code.
+However, this approach leaves brownfield projects with an existing API that either predates the OpenAPI specification, or for whatever reason was built with a _code first_ approach, to their own devices in terms of generating a specification from existing code.
 The code found in the `generator` directory is one such device.
 It is highly,